prisms-center/prismspf-manual/user_manual/app_files/app_files.md

       }
 ```

-The model constants defined in ''parameters.in'' can be used in the initial condition function (or boundary condition function), just as in the equation functions in ''equations.cc''.
+The model constants defined in parameters.in can be used in the initial condition function (or boundary condition function), just as in the equation functions in equations.cc.

 ### setNonUniformDirichletBCs
 This function is needed when one or more boundaries are set to NON_UNIFORM_DIRICHLET.
 These functions are very similar to the initial condition functions above, the user sets an expression for ```scalar_BC``` or ```vector_BC``` at point ```p```.
 Once again, the variable ```index``` is used to differentiate between variables based on their index from the top of the 'equations.cc' file.
 For Dirichlet boundary conditions that vary in time, the current time can be accessed via the variable ```time```.